xnorpx/blue-candle/README.md

 Remember to replace the file paths and options in the example commands with those that are applicable to your setup.

-Certainly, I'll add a section to the README.md that includes the image 'crossing-od' as the output of a given command, and I'll include the citation for the picture as well.

 ---

 ### Object Detection Output